writethedocs/www/README.md

 6. If you want to preview locally:

-    1. in `conf.py` around line 35 comment out the following two lines:
+    1. In `conf.py` around line 35 comment out the following two lines:

        ```
        if not on_rtd and not on_netlify and not on_travis: